ProfessorKazarinoff/jupyterhub-engr101/docs/docs/building_docs.md

     └── partials
 ```

-To build the docs locally, make sure you have Python installed (I use [Anaconda](https://anaconda.com/downloads)) start out by cloning the repo:
+To build the docs locally, make sure you have Python installed (I use [Anaconda](https://anaconda.com/downloads)).
+Start out by cloning the repo:

 ```text
 git clone https://github.com/ProfessorKazarinoff/jupyterhub-engr101.git